By Matt Cadwell

 About the author

 Matt Cadwell is an Information Security Architect for LRS IT Solutions.
-He holds a GPEN certification from Global Information Assurance Certification (GIAC) and is a member of the GIAC Advisory Board.
+He holds a GPEN certification from Global Information Assurance Certification (GIAC) and has been invited to serve on the GIAC Advisory Board.
 Matt’s IT experience spans government, manufacturing, financial services, and other industries.